cam-rod/checkcryption/README.md

 Checkcryption is a command line program that helps you share and verify data.

+*This is the development branch for the Checkcryption GUI.
+It is a work in progress, so some parts will have a GUI, while other will not.*

 ## How it Works

 Checkcryption will encrypt any file using a username and password combination of your choosing.
 When you want to share the data, send the username and password separately from the actual program and it's encrypted form.